home | about us

 I have something pretty significant in my wallet (or billfold).
 Let me show you.

-(pull out the twenty dollar bill) Here it is.
-A twenty dollar bill.
+(Pull out the twenty-dollar bill.)
+Here it is.
+A twenty-dollar bill.
 What could I buy with it?

 Well, I could buy almost seven gallons of gas, or perhaps that many gallons of milk.
-I could buy two ticket to the movies with a little left over, or I could buy a whole lot of hamburgers.
+I could buy two tickets to the movies with a little left over, or I could buy a whole lot of hamburgers.
 I could even purchase a real nice set of new strings for my guitar.

 Now, I want you to think a moment about communion.
 We participate in communion all the time by eating a tiny piece of bread, and drinking about a half sip of juice, while the soft music plays.
 But what makes these small items, these small symbols so special?
 What makes them so valuable?

 It is because of the love of God and the sacrifice made by our Lord Jesus.
-We gather as the Body of Christ during the time of communion to remember His death, his broken body, his shed blood, and to celebrate His resurrection.
+We gather as the Body of Christ during the time of communion to remember His death, His broken body, His shed blood, and to celebrate His resurrection.
 All of that is behind this small piece of bread and this tiny cup of juice.
 So when we partake in communion, let us remember what Jesus did, and do so with respect and reverence.

 Web design by Thoughtprocess Interactive - St. Louis, MO